 Paying it Forward: The Beverly M. Knower Fund

-This is the first in a four-part series of blog posts about four recent recipients of the SLA Philadelphia Chapter’s Knower Fund Travel Award.
+This is the first in a five-part series of blog posts about four recent recipients of the SLA Philadelphia Chapter’s Knower Fund Travel Award.
 The posts will explore the early-career experiences of the four award recipients and the role SLA has played in their success.

 For almost 40 years, the SLA Philadelphia Chapter has been encouraging students in library and information science programs to consider careers in special librarianship through its Beverly M. Knower Fund.
 The Knower Fund supports activities designed to further students’ interest in careers in special libraries and acquaint them with the benefits of participation in SLA.